-Until very recently nearly everyone lived in abject poverty.
+Not so long ago, nearly everyone lived in abject poverty.
 Most people had barely enough food to survive.
-In 1651 the philosopher Thomas Hobbes depicted the life of man as poor, nasty, brutish, and short.1 Yet, a few centuries later a miracle had happened.
-Nowadays more people suffer from obesity than from hunger while the life expectancy in the poorest countries exceeds that of the Netherlands in 1750, the richest country in the world in the wake of the Industrial Revolution.
+Many children died of diseases that we can cure today.
+In 1651 the philosopher Thomas Hobbes wrote that man’s life was poor, nasty, brutish, and short.1 And there were only 600 million people at the time.
+Yet, a few centuries later, a miracle had happened.
+Nowadays, eight billion people live on this planet, but only 250 million are starving.
+And the life expectancy in the poorest countries exceeds that of the Netherlands in 1750, the wealthiest country in the world just before the Industrial Revolution.

 In 1516 Thomas More wrote his famous novel about a fictional island named Utopia.
-Life in Utopia was nearly as good as in the Garden Of Eden.
-The Utopians worked six hours per day and took whatever they needed.
-Utopia means nowhere but the name resembles the word eutopia which means a good place.
+Life in Utopia was good.
+The Utopians had a six-hour workday and had enough because everyone took not more than they needed.
+Utopia means nowhere, but the name resembles eutopia, which means a good place.
 The pun may have been intended by More.
-His book inspired writers and dreamers to think of a better world while leaving the hard work to entrepreneurs, labourers and engineers.
-Today many people have more than they need but still we work hard and feel insecure about the future.
+His book inspired writers and dreamers to think of a better world while leaving the hard work to others.
+Today, many people have more than they need, but still, we work hard and feel insecure about the future.
+So what went wrong?